 Introduction to Plant Propagation

 There is something magical about propagating plants from cuttings.
-Perhaps it is because we always learned that plants must grow from seed.
-Or maybe it is the explosive growth that occurs when plants propagated from a relatively large cutting benefit from much greater stored energy.
-Either way, sticking a cutting in a pot and watching grow is a fun way to multiply your plants, create gifts, or having something green in your apartment until spring arrives.
+Perhaps it is because we learned that plants must grow from seed.
+Or maybe it is the explosive growth we witness when plants propagated from a stick that benefits from much greater stored energy than a tiny seed.
+Either way, sticking a cutting in a pot and watching it grow is a fun way to multiply your plants, create gifts, and have something green in your apartment until spring arrives.

-There are many plants that will root from dormant hardwood cuttings which are prunings taken during the late autumn or winter when the plant is dormant.
-Some of the more popular plants to propagate this way are Willow, Fig, Mulberry, Forsythia, Jostaberry, Gooseberry, Rose of Sharon, Poplars, Boxwood, Blueberries, Dogwood, Currants, Weigela, Viburnum, Spirea, and Ninebark.
+There are many plants that will root from dormant hardwood cuttings (prunings taken during the late autumn or winter when the plant is dormant).
+Some of these include willow, fig, mulberry, forsythia, jostaberry, gooseberry, rose of sharon, poplar, boxwood, blueberry, dogwood, currants, elderberry, weigela, viburnum, spirea, and ninebark.

-We have gathered some resources below and on Dingdong's Garden YouTube Channel to share all the ways dormant cuttings can be propagated.
+We have gathered some resources here to show how some dormant cuttings can be propagated.

 General Propagation Techniques for Hardwood Cuttings

 There are many methods to propagating hardwood cuttings.
 They can be propagated indoors or outdoors.
 Some need rooting hormone, some don't.
 Some are sensitive to drying out or are sensitive to rot or both.
-Here are some general resources on propagating hardwood cuttings:
+Here are some resources that provide a general overview:

-- The latest edition of Alan Toogood’s “Propagating Plants” is a comprehensive book on propagating plants by any means, but dedicates a good amount of time specifically hardwood cuttings.
+- The latest edition of Alan Toogood’s “Propagating Plants” is a comprehensive book on propagating plants by any means, but dedicates a good amount of space specifically to hardwood cuttings.

 - The North Carolina Extension Office has a long list and instructions on what plants can be propagated using dormant hardwood cuttings.
 Propagation for the Home Gardener.